rubrikinc/rubrik-module-for-powershell-backup-validation/README.md

 This project is used to provide a framework for serial and parallel application testing against workloads that have been protected by Rubrik's Cloud Data Management platform.

+This is a complement to the [Use Case: Powershell Backup Validation](https://github.com/rubrikinc/use-case-powershell-backup-validation).
+This project makes the use case scripts modular.

 ## Quick Start

 * [Quick Start Guide](https://github.com/rubrikinc/Use-Case-PowerShell-Backup-Validation/blob/master/docs/quick-start.md)